nobodyoffc/FCH-FEIP-APIP/Doc/APIP-document/APIP10V1_Box(en-US).md

-        "name": <string. the name of the box.>, "desc": <string. the description of the box.>, "contain": <string. the content of the box.>, "owner": <string. the owner of this box.>
+        "name": <string. the name of the box.>, "desc": <string. the description of the box.>, "contain": <string. the content of the box.>, "cipher": <string. encrypted details of the box.>, "alg": <string. encrypting algorithm of the cipher.> ", "owner": <string. the owner of this box.>
         "birthTime": <long. the timestamp of the block in which the group was published> , "birthHeight": <long. the height of the block in which the group was published>,